fetchai/cosmos-sdk/x/staking/spec/05_end_block.md

 ## Validator Set Changes

-The staking validator set is updated during this process by state transitions that run at the end of every block.
-As a part of this process any updated validators are also returned back to Tendermint for inclusion in the Tendermint validator set which is responsible for validating Tendermint messages at the consensus layer.
+The staking validator set is updated during this process by state transitions that run at the end of a block if designated to do so by the corresponding `BeginBlock` call.
+As a part of this process any updated DKG or consensus validators are also returned back to Tendermint for inclusion in the Tendermint validator set which is responsible for running the DKG and validating Tendermint messages at the consensus layer.
 Operations are as following:

 - the new validator set is taken as the top `params.MaxValidators` number of validators retrieved from the ValidatorsByPower index